cmfredricksen/agnostic-tarot/src/pages/posts/the-agnostic-method.md

 ---
 title: 'The Agnostic Method'
 pubDate: 2025-06-10
-description: 'Use the Agnostic Method to learn how to read cards, both tarot and playing cards.'
+description: 'Use the Agnostic Method to learn how to read tarot cards.'
 author: 'Chris F'
 image:
     url: 'https://docs.astro.build/assets/rose.webp'
     alt: 'The Astro logo on a dark background with a pink glow.'
 tags: ["astro", "blogging", "learning in public"]
-path: "/posts/post-1"
+path: "/posts/the-agnostic-method"
 layout: "../../layouts/PostLayout.astro"
 ---